videlais/Unofficial-Ink-Cookbook/Chapter8/index.md

 It is possible to "chain" multiple conditional logic tests together, one after another.
 In these cases, each testing will be run in order from top to bottom and any code associated with the test will be run if any of the tests are true.

-In other programming languages, such usages are sometimes called "switch statements."
+In other scripting languages, such usages are sometimes called "switch statements."
 In Ink, it is possible to use a variable as the initial conditional and have the logic be possible values.
 In this case, each hyphen is a possible value from the variable with the else keyword as the "default" code to run if the other values are not available.

 ```ink
 VAR drink = 4